Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Introduction

 \subsubsection{Kalman filter}

 The Kalman filter \citep{Kalman1960} computes the conditional probabilities at each state given all previous data, $p(\bm{x_k}|\bm{y}_{1:k})$.
-As everything is linear and Gaussian, we just need to compute the mean and covariance at each state, iterating chronologically through the data.
-To start the iteration, we initialize the state to $\bm{x}_0 \sim \Normal(\bm{m}_0,\bm{P}_0)$ with $\bm{m}_0$ the kernel mean function (usually zero) and $\bm{P}_0$ the stationary covariance ($\Pinf$).
+Since everything is linear and Gaussian, we just need to compute the mean and covariance at each state, iterating chronologically through the data.
+To start the iteration, we initialize the state to $\bm{x}_0 \sim \Normal(\bm{m}_0,\bm{P}_0)$ with $\bm{m}_0$ set to the kernel mean function (usually zero for the state and all its derivatives) and $\bm{P}_0$ set to the stationary covariance ($\Pinf$).
 The algorithm is then \citep[Theorem 6.6 in][]{SarkkaBFSbook}

 The prediction step (Eq.~\ref{eq:kalman_predict}) can be thought of as simply transitioning from the previous (filtered) state to the current state.
 The update step (Eq.~\ref{eq:kalman_update}) first calculates the ``surprise term'' $v_k$ (also called the innovation), which is simply the difference between our prediction in the observed space and the actual measured value.
 The uncertainty in the prediction, $\S_k$ (also called the innovation covariance), defines the Kalman gain ($\K_k$) which effectively weights the surprise term for the purpose of updating our predicted mean $\m_k$ and variance $\P_k$.
 The filtered $\m_k$ and $\P_k$ are then carried to the next iteration, continuing until $k=N$.
+Note that these matrices are all in the state-space.
+That is, the $\m$s have shape $d \times 1$ and the $\P$s have shape $d \times d$.
+Only the innovation step projects the mean state to the observed space ($\H_k \m_k$) to compare to the measured $y_k$.